Old Enough!: History

 The show was a segment of the information program Tsuiseki (追跡") that aired on NTV from April 1988 to March 1994, but after the program ended, it began to be broadcast irregularly as a one-shot special program of two to three hours under the title Hajimete no Otsukai.
-Yoriko Tsutsui's and Akiko Hayashi's picture book of the same name (published in English as Miki's First Errand) was the inspiration for the program's launch.
+Yoriko Tsutsui and Akiko Hayashi's picture book of the same name (published in English as Miki's First Errand) was the inspiration for the program's launch.

 Most of the children who try to perform errands are between 3 and 6 years old (nursery school children and kindergarteners), but in rare cases, children as young as 1 or 2 years old have also participated.
 Since the parents basically do not provide notes, but only verbally tell their children what they want, there are many cases where children forget to buy items for the errands or make a mistake.

 Currently, a winter special (broadcast on the first Monday of January or Coming of Age Day) and a summer special (broadcast on Marine Day) are broadcast twice a year.
 In addition to new works, the program also broadcasts the "XX years since then..." series, in which past participants and their children are reported on how they have grown up today.

 One of the children featured on the show became a parent years later, and decided to send their own child on their first errand.

 Old Enough! has been distributed internationally on Netflix since March 31, 2022, stripped down to ten- to twenty-minute segments focusing only on the children's errands.